-- o Food SAPA! recommends Merrick or another high-quality brand of food.
+- Food- SAPA! recommends Merrick or another high-quality brand of food.
 If you need further recommendations, please reach out to the foster team - o Blankets, towels, and linens - o Paper towels and newspaper - o Bowls Ceramic or Stainless steel are easiest to sanitize - Crates a large crate with a divider is useful for different sized dogs.
-Your animal should be able to stand and turn around comfortably in the crate - o Grooming supplies Brushes, combs, and shampoo - o Soft plush toys for puppies to snuggle - Stain and odor remover for the occasional accident: Nature's Miracle or a simple vinegar solution typically works very well
+Your animal should be able to stand and turn around comfortably in the crate - o Grooming supplies Brushes, combs, and shampoo - o Soft plush toys for puppies to snuggle

-- o Toys that can be cleaned and sanitized (hard rubber, nylon, etc.) - o Bleach and/or disinfectant - o Gates for sectioning- off parts of the house, if necessary - o Collars and leashes
+- o Stain and odor remover for the occasional accident: Nature's - o Miracle or a simple vinegar solution typically works very well - o Toys that can be cleaned and sanitized (hard rubber, nylon, etc.) - o Bleach and/or disinfectant - o Gates for sectioning- off parts of the house, if necessary - o Collars and leashes

-This list is not meant to be all- inclusive but consists of the basics that will help with dogs and puppies.
-Please contact the foster team if you need any help with supplies we want to help make you successful!
+This list is not meant to be allinclusive but consists of the basics that will help with dogs and puppies.
+The foster caregiver's best judgment should be used when obtaining supplies.
+We sincerely thank you for opening your hearts and homes to save a life in San Antonio!